List of House of the Dragon characters: Mysaria

+In season 3, after Rhaenyra takes King's Landing, she names Mysaria as her Mistress of Whisperers on the Small Council, despite Daemon's reluctance to have his former lover around.
+Mysaria convinces Rhaenyra to make Torrhen Manderly the Master of Coin, so that the smallfolk can blame him for the city's dire financial situation.
+Mysaria has her spies begin to monitor Alicent, so when Alicent and Helaena attempt to escape the Red Keep, Mysaria easily catches them and discovers that Helaena is pregnant.
+Alicent then tries to convince her not to tell Rhaenyra of Helaena's pregnancy, offering to grant her a favor in return.

 Criston Cole

 Criston Cole (portrayed by Fabien Frankel) is a knight from the Dornish Marches and the common-born son of the steward to the Lord of Blackhaven.
 He is a member of the Kingsguard under King Viserys I Targaryen and King Aegon II Targaryen.
 During Aegon's reign, he succeeds Ser Harrold Westerling as the Lord Commander of the Kingsguard and later succeeds Ser Otto Hightower as Hand of the King on the Small Council.
 He participates in the Heir's Tournament, and manages to defeat Lord Boremund Baratheon and Prince Daemon Targaryen, first in a joust and then in single combat, and receives the favor of Princess Rhaenyra Targaryen.
 Following the death of Ser Ryam Redwyne, he is appointed to the Kingsguard at Rhaenyra's insistence and becomes her royal protector.
-Rhaenyra later pressures Criston into having an affair with her following her exploits with Daemon, breaking his Kingsguard vows to not sleep with anyone.
-When Ser Laenor Velaryon and Rhaenyra are announced to be married, Criston asks her to run away with him, but she rejects him, leaving Criston distraught.
+Rhaenyra later pressures Criston into having an affair with her following her exploits with Daemon, breaking his Kingsguard vows not to sleep with anyone.
+When Ser Laenor Velaryon and Rhaenyra are engaged to be married, Criston asks her to run away with him, but she refuses, leaving Criston distraught.
 Criston later confesses his sins to Queen Alicent Hightower, who is hurt by Rhaenyra's actions but keeps his secret.
 At the royal wedding feast of Laenor and Rhaenyra, Ser Joffrey Lonmouth, Laenor's lover, informs Criston that he's aware of his affair with Rhaenyra.
 Criston perceives this as a threat, beats Joffrey to death, and later prepares to take his own life but is interrupted by Alicent.
 Ten years later, Criston is training Rhaenyra's son in swordsmanship and provokes Ser Harwin Strong after he insinuates that Rhaenyra and Laenor's sons are in fact his, which leads to Harwin leaving King's Landing.
-Six years later, following the death of Viserys, he accidentally kills Lord Lyman Beesbury when he protests the rest of the Small Council's plot to put Prince Aegon Targaryen on the throne in place of Rhaenyra.
-Enraged by the Small Council's actions and Criston's murder of Lyman, Ser Harold Westerling resigns from the Kingsguard in protest and Criston succeeds him as Lord Commander.
-Criston and Prince Aemond Targaryen are sent into the city by Alicent, where they locate Aegon so he can be crowned king.
-Criston crowns Aegon king at the Dragonpit with the former crown of King Aegon the Conqueror, which in turn gains Criston the moniker of "Kingmaker".
+Six years later, following the death of Viserys, Criston kills Lord Lyman Beesbury, who protested the rest of the Small Council's plot to put Prince Aegon on the throne in place of Rhaenyra.
+Criston also replaces Lord Commander Harold Westerling, who resigned from the Kingsguard in protest, and crowns Aegon king at the Dragonpit.